Mc-Zen/tidy/docs/tidy-guide.typ

 == Notes about optimization (for package developers)

 When set up in the form as shown above, the package `tidy` is only imported when a user calls `help` for the first time and not at all if the feature is not used _(don't pay for what you don't use)_.
 The files themselves are also only read when a definition from a specific submodule in the "namespace" is requested.
-In the case of _extremely_ long code files, it _could_ make sense to separate the documentation from the implementation by adding "documentation files" that only contain a _declaration_ plus docstring for each definition -- with the body left empty.
+In the case of _extremely_ long code files, it _could_ make sense to separate the documentation from the implementation by adding "documentation files" that only contain a _declaration_ plus doc-comment for each definition -- with the body left empty.
 ```typ
 #let my-really-long-algorithm(
   /// The inputs for the algorithm. -> array